BeauMarwaha/Battleship/README.md

 # Battleship
-An old Battleship game I made in java
+An old Battleship game I made in Java
 Made using the netbeans coding enviroment